UEFA Euro 1976 final

 The UEFA Euro 1976 final was the final match of the UEFA Euro 1976, the fifth edition of the European Championship, UEFA's top football competition for national teams.
 Contested by Czechoslovakia and West Germany, the match was played at Stadion Crvena Zvezda in Belgrade, Yugoslavia, on 20 June 1976.

 En route to the final, Czechoslovakia finished top of their qualifying group, which included England, Cyprus and Portugal.
 After beating the Soviet Union 4–2 on aggregate over a two-legged tie in the quarter-finals, they progressed to the final after defeating the Netherlands 3–1 after extra time in the semi-finals.
 West Germany also won their qualifying group, which included Greece, Malta and Bulgaria, before beating Spain 3–1 on aggregate in the two-legged quarter-finals and then tournament hosts Yugoslavia 4–2 after extra time in the single-match semi-final.

 The final took place in front of 30,790 supporters, and was refereed by Sergio Gonella from Italy.
 Following a 2–2 draw after extra time, Czechoslovakia won 5–3 on penalties to secure their only European Championship title.
 The winning Czechoslovak penalty, gently lobbed straight in the middle of the net, was famously scored by Antonín Panenka, and his name is now synonymous with that particular style of penalty kick.
+Until they lost on penalties against Paraguay in the 2026 FIFA World Cup round of 32, this was West or reunified Germany’s only penalty shootout loss in a major tournament.